Things to Do in Canmore Last updated: March 1, 2023

 Winter in the Canadian Rockies is a spectacular time to visit.
 While it’s much colder in temperature, it’s also far less busy.
 For some, winter is the best time to visit.
 The entire area becomes a winter wonderland with snow-capped mountain peaks and pine trees, frozen lakes, and rivers cutting through a white sparkling landscape.
 There are also new activities such as world-class skiing and snowboarding.
 Temperatures are quite cold though, ranging from -10 degrees Celcius to -40 degrees Celcius, but as long as you dress appropriately, it’s a wonderful time to experience Canmore and the Canadian Rockies.

 - Late Fall (November – December): Typically not as cold yet.
 Ski resorts are just opening. light to moderate snow.
 Lakes may or may not be frozen.

 - Early spring (April – May): Still lots of snow in the mountains.
-Weather gets warmer.
-Some ski resorts still open until May but snow can become soft.
+The weather gets warmer.
+Some ski resorts are still open until May but snow can become soft.